 Finish: The finish is deep and enveloping with lingering malt richness.

 Hellyer’s Road Slightly Peated 10yo

-Started by a group of dairy farmers, Hellyer’s Road Distillery sits at the top of Tasmania, in the town of Burnie.
+Started by a group of dairy farmers, The Australian whiskey brand, Hellyer’s Road Distillery sits at the top of Tasmania, in the town of Burnie.
 Northern Tassie is famously home to the cleanest air in the world, and some of the best produce money can buy – this whisky is no exception.
 A highly celebrated drop in both the Japanese and European market, Hellyer’s Road is one of Australia’s best booze-based exports, and can be found in over 20 countries.
-Their four main expressions also include a Pinot Cask Finish, Original Single Malt and a hard-to-get 12yo Original Single Malt, but here we’re featuring the 10yo Slightly Peated whisky, which is one of the most interesting you’ll taste.
-Hellyer’s Road are a well-oiled operation with an output higher than some of the other minor distilleries in the region, so won’t break the bank either.
+Their four main expressions also include a Pinot Cask Finish, Original Single Malt, and a hard-to-get 12yo Original Single Malt, but here we’re featuring the 10yo Slightly Peated whisky, which is one of the most interesting you’ll taste.
+Hellyer’s Road is a well-oiled operation with an output higher than some of the other minor distilleries in the region, so won’t break the bank either.